 The Division of Radiation Safety and Environmental Management (DRSEM) protects and improves the health of all California residents through its environmental programs including radiation safety, inspection, laboratory testing, and regulatory activities.
-DRSEM is comprised of the Radiologic Health Branch, the Environmental Management Branch, and the Drinking Water and Radiation Laboratory Branch.
+DRSEM is comprised of the Radiologic Health Branch and the Environmental Management Branch.

 The Radiologic Health Branch (RHB) enforces the laws and regulations designed to protect the public, radiation workers, and the environment.
 RHB is responsible for providing public health functions associated with administering a radiation control program.
 This includes licensing of radioactive materials, registration of X-ray producing machines, certification of medical and industrial X-ray and radioactive material users, inspection of facilities using radiation, investigation of radiation incidents, and surveillance of radioactive contamination in the environment.